kleprer/diary/README.md

 ## Description

 This is the user interface part of a desktop dairy platform.
 Write notes, add plans and goals to your calendar.

+## Design

+You can explore the figma prototype our team designer made for this project [`here`](https://www.figma.com/proto/KGQu3b3lkwljwjzvUW9HCJ/diary?node-id=2104-8&starting-point-node-id=2104%3A8)

+## Note

+(The development process lacked some testing and the team couldn't make the interface adaptive within deadline, so it only looks `great` on 1366x768 screens.
+See the design)

 ## Content